Fancy Some More?

-Fancy Some More? is the third remix album by the British singer-songwriter and record producer PinkPantheress.
+Fancy Some More? is the second remix album by the British singer-songwriter and record producer PinkPantheress.
 It was released on 10 October 2025 through Warner Records.
-The release is split into three discs: Disc 1, featuring collaborations with various artists and Disc 2, featuring collaborations with DJs and producers and Disc 3, including Fancy That.
+The release is split into three discs: Disc 1, featuring collaborations with various artists; Disc 2, featuring collaborations with DJs and producers; and Disc 3, consisting of the entirety of Fancy That.

-The release, which runs for around 1 hour and 15 minutes, features collaborations with Anitta, Seventeen, Bladee, Oklou, Jade, Yves, Kylie Minogue, JT, Sugababes, Zara Larsson, Ravyn Lenae, Nia Archives, Rachel Chinouriri, Kaytranada, Basement Jaxx, Joe Goddard, DJ Caio Prince & Adame DJ, Mochakk, Loukeman & Lead, Sega Bodega, Groove Armada, and Kilimanjaro.
+The release, which runs for around 1 hour and 32 minutes, features collaborations with Anitta, Seventeen, Bladee, Oklou, Jade, Yves, Kylie Minogue, JT, Sugababes, Zara Larsson, Ravyn Lenae, Nia Archives, Rachel Chinouriri, Kaytranada, Basement Jaxx, Joe Goddard, DJ Caio Prince & Adame DJ, Mochakk, Loukeman & Lead, Sega Bodega, Groove Armada, and Kilimanjaro.

 Background and release

-Following the success of her sophomore mixtape, on 6 October, a remix album titled Fancy Some More? was announced with a release date of 10 October.
+Following PinkPantheress's sophomore mixtape Fancy That, on 6 October, a remix album titled Fancy Some More? was announced with a release date of 10 October.
 PinkPantheress told Billboard about the project: "I wanted to explore how the songs can live in different worlds while still holding onto the emotion of the original.
 Hearing other artists reimagine it has been so inspiring.
 Each remix brings a new energy and texture, while still keeping the heart of the track intact.
 It's been so exciting to see Fancy That take on these new, international lives and global perspectives."

 The Nia Archives remix of "Illegal" had previously been released on 27 June 2025.
 A music video for "Noises" with JT was released on 27 October 2025.
+On 15 January 2026, a music video for the Zara Larsson remix of "Stateside" was released, and the following day the song was sent to radio in Italy as the album's first official single.

+The "Stateside + Zara Larsson" remix gained renewed popularity after 2x olympic gold medalist Alysa Liu performed to the track during the 2026 Winter Olympics figure skating exhibition gala, with clips of the performance quickly going viral across social media platforms and introducing the remix to a wider audience.

+In 2026, the album was released on compact discs.
+The CD release is notable for fitting the entirety of Fancy Some More? onto a single disc, which was perceived as unusually high due to conventional CDs being able to hold 80 minutes of audio compared to the remix album's 92 minutes.
+The extended runtime was achieved via overburning and was described as boundary-pushing, though certain users reported playback issues.